-Abraj's adoption of Cl, based on Lean Six Sigma methodologies, started in 2017 after a successful program known as 'T10'.

-Since then, Abraj has evolved from project-based improvements to process improvements, all the way to creating an effective CI Board, with CI skills, coaching, and practices embedded into behaviours and KPIs throughout the organisation, including at the rig-level.
+Abraj's adoption of CI, based on Lean Six Sigma methodologies, started in 2017 after a successful program 'T10'.Since then, Abraj has evolved from project-based improvements to process improvements, all the way to creating an effective CI Board, with CI skills, coaching, and practices embedded into behaviors and KPIs throughout the organization, including at the rig-level.
+This important initiative has upskilled Abraj's workforce and, most importantly, has delivered significant improvements and efficiencies across a variety of business processes and functions.